-Places to party for Cinco De Mayo
+Places to party for Cinco de Mayo

 1039 Yale

-$5 margaritas all day and bringing back the Big Ass Frozen Margarita, served in a 16-ounce goblet for $16.
+Get $5 margaritas all day, plus Eight Row Flint is bringing back the Big Ass Frozen Margarita, served in a 16-ounce goblet for $16.

-5 p.m., Cinco de Mayo festivities at Market Square Park. concert in the park
+Starting a 5 p.m., Cinco de Mayo festivities at Market Square Park, including a concert in the park.

 Berryhill